sellingcabohomes/blog.sellingcabo.homes/_posts/2025-08-19-Fideicomiso-PART-I-Blood-Land-Revolution-The-Untold-Story-Behind-Mexico's-Foreign-Property-Laws.md

 Echeverría's team starts thinking outside the box.
 What if they could let foreigners control beachfront property without technically *owning* it?

 Enter the masterminds: A group of forward-thinking notaries and businessmen who saw the massive potential of Mexico's coasts.
-They'd been studying an obscure 1926 law about bank trusts – something called a "fideicomiso."
+They'd been studying an obscure 1926 law about bank trusts – something called a <a href="/how-fideicomiso-works-mexico/">"fideicomiso."</a>

 The idea was elegant in its simplicity: